EmbedJournal/embedjournal/_posts/embedded/2017-05-28-iot-rtos-zephyr-stm32-minimum-development-board.md

 To my disappointment, Zephyr wouldn't run on the board out of the box as the SoC wasn't ported and the board itself didn't have a port ie., there was no Board Support Package (BSP) for this board as yet.

-Then I read through Zephyr's docs and looked at other supported hardware and branched off to start making some changes of my own.
+Then I read through Zephyr's docs and looked at other supported hardware.
+After some time, I branched off to start making changes of my own.
 Within the first 5 or 6 hours of effort, I was able to get a make shift BSP port working with the my board (although I wasn't able to get the UART to work at that point).

 After a bunch of email exchanges with Erwan Gouriou (Zephyr developer), [here][zephry-list-1] and [here][zephry-list-2], I was able to get a fully working BSP for the STM32F103C8T6 breadboard breakout board.
 I have raised a [pull request][zephyr-pull] and expecting it to be merged sometime soon.